MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Records

-Returning values in tandem can be done with `Record`.
-We can improve on the previous example to additionally include each department's name.
+Returning values in tandem can be done with `Record()`.
+Let's improve our employee counting example by including each department's name alongside employee counts.

     run(ChicagoData,
         It.department